Learning Optimal Prescriptive Trees from Observational Data: Proposed Formulations

 \subsection{Extensions}

-Our formulations in Sections \ref{section:ipw_formulation}, \ref{section:robust_formulation}, and \ref{section:dm_formulation} have strong modeling power; they can be used to learn trees that interpretable and/or fair, to design randomized policies, and to impose budget constraints relevant for under-resourced settings.
+\newnj{Our formulations in Sections \ref{section:robust_formulation}, \ref{section:ipw_formulation}, and \ref{section:dm_formulation} have strong modeling power.
+For example,} they can be used to learn trees that interpretable and/or fair, to design randomized policies, and to impose budget constraints relevant for under-resourced settings.
 We discuss these in the present section.
-We introduce all these constraints on formulation~\eqref{eq:robust} which tracks which datapoints are assigned to which treatments.
-We note that formulation~\eqref{eq:robust} can be used to optimize all three objectives (IPW, DR, or DM).